davidycliao/flaiR/README.md

 <div style="text-align: justify">

-`flaiR` is a wrapper of the FlairNLP for R users, particularly for social science researchers.
+`flaiR` is a R wrapper of the FlairNLP for R users, particularly for social science researchers.
 It offers streamlined access to the core features of `FlairNLP` from Python.
 FlairNLP is an advanced NLP framework that incorporates the latest techniques developed by the Humboldt University of Berlin.
 For a deeper understanding of Flair's architecture, refer to the research article  '[Contextual String Embeddings for Sequence Labeling](https://aclanthology.org/C18-1139.pdf)' and the official [mannual](https://flairnlp.github.io) in Python.
 The features currently available in `flairR` include __part-of-speech tagging__, __transformer-based sentiment analysis__, and __named entity recognition__. `flairR` returns tagging information directly in a data.table format.

-___Note___: It's worth noting that using the transformer-based pre-trained model from FlairNLP can be computationally intensive.
-Therefore, implementing parallel computing in R is recommended to enhance the performance of the tasks.